Description »

 Option 1 and Option 3 feature comfortable accommodation at the kennels at the start/end of the tour and for additional nights during the Option 2 itinerary, combined with simple wilderness cabin/camp accommodation during the multi-day tour component.
 You will be sledding in an undulating landscape without significant height loss/gain.
 As with any winter experience, weather and temperature conditions can greatly influence the level of challenge of a tour.
 Dog sledding on hard-packed trails in good weather will be significantly less demanding than sledding in soft, deep snow or in challenging weather.

 Option 3 has a "Medium+" level of challenge.
 As a longer tour with 6 days' sledding, Option 3 will normally be more demanding.
-Sledding is an undulating landscape so less assistance will be required with sleds on uphill sections compared to a tour of similar duration in mountain terrain, but depending on weather and snow conditions, participants may experience the tour as challenging.
+Terrain is undulating so less assistance will be required with sleds on uphill sections compared to a tour of similar duration in steeper mountain terrain, but the Finnmark Plateau is an exposed landscape and depending on weather and snow conditions, participants may experience the tour as challenging.

 NB: Perception of difficulty is very subjective.
 What is hard to one person may be easy for another and vice versa, depending on factors including level of fitness, age and previous experience.
 Weather conditions/temperatures can also dramatically affect the actual level of challenge encountered.